declanmo/victorian-plumbing-techtask-dm/README.md

 ## Overview

 This project is a **product listing page** built using **React and TypeScript**.
-It consumes the Victorian Plumbing public listings API to render a responsive grid of product cards, with support for sorting and pagination.
+It consumes the Victorian Plumbing public listings API to render a responsive grid of product cards, with support for sorting and pagination as well as an additional feature for comparing products.

 ---